-ii) The drip distribution system manufacturer shall provide the specifications for the flush valves that are acceptable to use with the system.
-The manufacturer shall also provide specifications on the number of flush valves to be used and their location, with specifications about how this is to be determined and the backwash velocity required to clean the drip tubing piping. iii) A chemical injection port shall be installed to facilitate the cleaning and flushing of the drip distribution system. iv) Backwash water shall be directed into the building sewer at the inlet end of the pre-treatment system.
-N) Air Relief i) The manufacturer of the drip tubing shall specify the air relief requirements of the drip distribution system and provide the specifications of any air relief devices that may be required with the drip irrigation system to ensure that the distribution piping can drain back to the dosing chamber when the system is not pressurized. ii) The air relief device shall be installed at the highest point of the feed and return manifolds.
-O) Alarm i) An audible and visual alarm shall be provided to warn of a high water condition in the dosing tank. ii) The alarm shall be on a separate dedicated circuit. iii) The alarm control device shall be a sealed float or diaphragm switch and shall be located to activate 2 to 3 inches above the pump turn-on level or siphon activation level.
+- i) An automatic or manual flush valve shall be provided on the filter and drip distribution system to allow for periodic flushing of both the drip distribution system and the filter. - The drip distribution system manufacturer shall provide the specifications for the flush valves that are acceptable to use with the system.
+The manufacturer shall also provide specifications on the number of flush valves to be used and their location, with specifications about how this is to be determined and the backwash velocity required to clean the drip tubing piping. - iii) A chemical injection port shall be installed to facilitate cleaning and flushing the drip distribution system.

+iv) Backwash water shall be directed into the building sewer at the inlet end of the pre-treatment system.

+N) Air Relief

+- i) The manufacturer of the drip tubing shall specify the air relief requirements of the drip distribution system and provide the specifications of any air relief devices that may be required with the drip irrigation system to ensure that the distribution piping can drain back to the dosing chamber when the system is not pressurized. - ii) The air relief device shall be installed at the highest point of the feed and return manifolds.

+O) Alarm
-iv) The alarm shall be located outside of the structure served by the system and shall be provided with an electrical disconnect that is located within sight of and not more than 50 feet away from the device.

-v) If an alarm is being used by another component within the private sewage disposal system, is compliant with subsections (g)(1)(O)(i) through (iv) of this Section and is able to connect additional devices, it may be used without the need for an additional alarm.
+- i) An audible and visual alarm shall be provided to warn of a high water condition in the dosing tank. - ii) The alarm shall be on a separate dedicated circuit. - iii) The alarm control device shall be a sealed float or diaphragm switch and shall be located to activate 2 to 3 inches above the pump turn-on level or siphon activation level. - iv) The alarm shall be located outside of the structure served by the system and shall be provided with an electrical disconnect that is located within sight of and not more than 50 feet away from the device. - v) If an alarm is being used by another component within the private sewage disposal system, is compliant with subsections (g)(1)(O)(i) through (iv) of this Section, and is able to connect additional devices, it may be used without the need for an additional alarm.

-P) Access

-i) Access openings to the pre-treatment system, effluent filtration system, and dosing tanks shall have a minimum inside dimension of 18 inches, shall be watertight and shall extend to 3 inches or greater above the ground surface.

-ii) Access openings to all other system components shall be large enough to allow easy access from the ground surface.
+- P) Access - i) Access openings to the pre-treatment system, effluent filtration system, and dosing tanks shall have a minimum inside dimension of 18 inches, shall be watertight, and shall extend to 3 inches or more above the ground surface. - ii) Access openings to all other system components shall be large enough to allow easy access from the ground surface.